yomarguti/codestream/vs/docs/dev.md

 ### Watch (Agent only)

 During development you can use a watcher to make builds on changes quick and easy.
-From a terminal, where you have cloned the `codestream-lsp-agent` repository, execute the following command:
+From a terminal, where you have cloned the `codestream` repository, cd to `shared/agent` execute the following command:

 ```
 npm run watch